GracjanaKromska/currency-converter-react/README.md

 ## Technologies used in the project:

 - HTML
-- CSS with BEM convention
+- CSS
 - JavaScript
+- Flex
 - React
+- Styled Components
+- Custom Hooks

 ## Description